MatthewLopez1990/Create-a-private-AI-site/README.md

 #### Setting Up Groq with Open Web UI

 1.  **Get your API Key**:
-    *   Go to the [Groq website](https://console.groq.com) and sign up for an account if you don't have one.
+    *   Go to the  example: [Groq website](https://console.groq.com) and sign up for an account if you don't have one.
     *   Navigate to the "API Keys" section in your account dashboard.
     *   Create a new API key.
     *   **Important**: An API Key is like a password for a service. **Treat it like a password!** Do not share it, do not post it publicly, and do not save it in any public files.